linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 3. On the homepage of Control Center, click ![network_normal](../common/network_normal.svg).
 4. Click **Wired Network** to enter the setting page of wired network.
 5. Switch on **Wired Network Adapter** to enable wired network.
-6. If it is successfully connected to the network, there will be a prompt "Wired Connection connected".
+6. If it is successfully connected to the network, there will be a prompt "Wired Connection connected" on the top of desktop.

 You can also edit and add a new wired network in the setting page.